hubofvalley/Testnet-Guides/Story Protocol/README.md

 ## Consensus client version update to v0.10.0

-## Method 1: Place the new binary directly (this method only applicable when your node has reached the required block)
+## Method 1: Place the new binary directly (this method is only applicable when your node has reached the required block)

 ### 1. define the path of cosmovisor for being used in the consensus client